uci-rendering/diff-render-website/hugo/content/docs/diff-render/basics/_index.md

 # bookSearchExclude: false
 ---

-# Physics-Based Differentiable Rendering: Basics
+# Physics-Based Differentiable Rendering Basics

 In this section, we cover important mathematical and algorithmic preliminaries that will be used repeatedly in the rest of the tutorials.